-Lakshadweep, a land in the deep Arabian Sea is a part of the Indian Subcontinent and is recognized as the smallest Union Territory of India.
+Lakshadweep, in the Arabian Sea, is a part of the Indian subcontinent and is recognized as the smallest union territory of India.
 Lakshadweep means "hundred thousand islands" in Malayalam and Sanskrit.
 True to its name, these islands are very picturesque and provide a true vacation for those who love beaches, water sports and sea food.

 |No. of District||1|

 Islam in Lakshadweep also dates back to the 7th century, when St. Ubaidullah set sail to places to preach Islam.
 He reached here after his ship wrecked and found himself on this island.
 He got married here and successfully converted people to Islam.
-His grave is till today seen in Andrott and is now a sacred place.
+His grave is still there in Andrott and is now a sacred place.

-The global location is 71 degree and 74 degree east longitude and 80 degree and 12 degree 30 minute north latitude.
-The islands comprise of five underwater banks, three reefs and twelve atolls.
+The global location of Lakshadweep is 71°-74° E longitude and 8°-12°13" N latitude.
+The islands comprise five underwater banks, three reefs and twelve atolls.
 More Detail...

 Politics & Government